 At exactly 7:00 A.M.
-(9:00 A.M. on days prior to Election Day), by a designated watch or clock, the precinct board shall step outside and announce OUT LOUD, "The polls are open!"
+(9:00 A.M. on days prior to Election Day), by a designated watch or clock, a vote center staff member shall step outside and announce OUT LOUD, "The polls are open!"

 Communicating with the Voters